sensu/sensu-docs/content/sensu-go/6.0/observability-pipeline/observe-filter/route-alerts.md

 resource, populate the "runtime_assets" field with ["sensu-slack-handler"].
 {{< /code >}}

-This example uses the `-r` (rename) flag to specify a shorter name for the asset: `sensu-slack-handler`.
+This example uses the `-r` (rename) flag to specify a shorter name for the dynamic runtime asset: `sensu-slack-handler`.

 In each handler definition, specify: